particle-iot/docs/src/content/reference/device-os/firmware.md

 - There is no https library for Particle devices, so you cannot connect to a TLS/SSL encrypted HTTP server.
 This means your data could be viewed, modified, or redirected as it crosses the Internet.
 - Even if there were, doing a TLS/SSL authentication uses a large amount of data, up to 5 kilobytes per connection.
 The Particle cloud connection uses DTLS which is able to resume a session with much lower overhead and keep it alive for longer periods of time without having to re-authenticate.
 - It is not possible to maintain TCP connections when the device is in sleep mode.
 - Other protocols such as MQTT are not built-in and require 3rd-party libraries.
 We recommed using `Particle.publish()` and webhooks instead of MQTT.
 Using MQTT without TLS/SSL is not secure.
+Using MQTT with TLS/SSL will use large amounts of cellular data if also using sleep modes, as the MQTT connection cannot be maintained during sleep and each handshake requires 2 to 5 kilobytes of data.
 {{note op="end"}}

 ```cpp